 ANTONINA MARKOFF, LEED AP BD+C

-Antonina researches approaches to sustainable building and land use.
-At the request of the City of Mill Valley, CA, Antonina served on a citizens’ committee that formulated new zoning ordinances to promote “green” building and protect environmentally sensitive sites, creeks and habitat and helped to create the Mill Valley Design Review Handbook.
-Antonina served as a City of Mill Valley Planning Commissioner from 2005-2008.
+Antonina has been active in community service focused on the built environment throughout her career.
+She served on a citizens’ committee in Mill Valley that formulated new zoning ordinances to promote “green” building and protect environmentally sensitive sites, creeks and habitat and helped to create the Mill Valley Design Review Handbook.
+Antonina was a Mill Valley Planning Commissioner from 2006 to 2009.

 Before co-founding Markoff/Fullerton Architects, Antonina worked with the firms of Eisenman/Robertson Architects in New York and Skidmore Owings and Merrill, Keating Mann Jernigan and Rottet, and Richard Meier and Partners in Los Angeles as a Project Architect and Senior Designer.

-Bruce researches evolving sustainable building technologies and smart growth practices and is active in community environmental and land use related organizations.
-He served on the Board of Directors of the Marin Conservation League for seven years and completed the Environmental Forum of Marin’s advocate training program in 2006.
+Bruce researches evolving sustainable building technologies and smart growth practices seeking ways to integrate carbon reduction approaches with everyday design challenges.
+Bruce is active in many community focused environmental organizations including Resilient Neighborhoods, Drawdown Marin and the Climate Reality Project’s Bay Area chapter.
+He has served on the Board of Directors of the Marin Conservation League and completed the Environmental Forum of Marin’s advocate training program.

 Before co-founding Markoff/Fullerton Architects, Bruce gained a broad range of experience in Los Angeles with the firms of Frank Gehry, Johnson Fain Periera, Keating Mann Jernigan and Rottet, and DMJM as a Project Manager, Project Architect, and Senior Designer.